dybran/solomon-syself-devops/README.md

 The terraform code creates 8 Virtual Machines:
 - 3 Virtual machines for the control planes
 - 3 Virtual machines for worker nodes (using auto scaling group) to scale the worker nodes depending on the workload.
+- 1 loadbalancer to route traffic to the control plane.
+- 1 Bastion host to securelt access the nodes.
 - Private network (3 private and 1 public subnets)
 - 2 security groups - 1 for the nodes and 1 for the bastion host
   - Port __22__ for secure connection in both security groups.